-CONCEPT PHASE: Our talented and experienced design team, will sit down (virtually or in person) and listen to your needs and ideas, look at the starting points we are using (an existing plan or other combinations), the topography, access and views, and begin to develop a unique project for you and your site.
+CONCEPT PHASE: Our talented and experienced design team, starting with Wendy Wright, will sit down (virtually or in person) and listen to your needs and ideas, look at the starting points we are using (an existing plan or other combinations), the topography, access and views, and begin to develop a unique project for you and your site.
 You can see many examples of our work on the website.
 Using AutoCad and Sketchup we will be able to show you 3D views of the plans, and even walk you through the interior spaces as they are designed.

 This ‘conceptual’ process usually involves several iterations before achieving a good balance of looks and layout.